Eviction Defeated, But the Fight for Justice Continues

 This fight is bigger than one household.
 Across San Francisco, tenants face displacement, eviction, and harassment from landlords with vast resources on their side.

-In Michael’s case, the support of Tenants and Neighborhood Councils (TANC) and the San Francisco Tenants Union has been invaluable.
+In Michael’s case, the support of Tenants and Neighborhood Councils (TANC) and the San Francisco Tenants Union was invaluable.
 These volunteer-run organizations give their time, knowledge, and solidarity to help renters stand up to eviction and remain in their homes.

 If you want to take action, please donate directly to these groups: Tenants and Neighborhood Councils (TANC) and San Francisco Tenants Union.